Not Logged In

-CloudBase allows clients to access CloudBase resources without logging in.
-Developers can use security rules to restrict access to resources for unauthenticated users.
+CloudBase allows clients to access resources without logging in.
+Developers can restrict resource access permissions for unauthenticated users in conjunction with security rules.

 Activation Process

-Log in to the CloudBase console, and under Login Authorization, toggle the Unauthenticated Access option on or off.
+Log in to the Cloud Development CloudBase Console, and in the Login Authorization section, enable or disable the Unauthenticated Access option.

 Usage Process

-Step 1: Configure Custom Security Rules to Allow Unauthenticated Access
+Step 1: Set Up Custom Security Rules to Allow Unauthenticated Access

 You need to use custom security rules to allow resource access in unauthenticated mode.

-For security reasons, under the four basic permission settings, unauthenticated access is not allowed.
+For security reasons, the four basic permission settings do not allow access by unauthenticated users.

-For example, you can set the cloud database permissions as follows:
+For example, you can configure database permissions as follows:

 {